kiegroup/appformer/uberfire-docs/docs/security/resourceActions.md

 # Resources and Actions

-`Resource` is a generic interface for modelling resources, like, for instance, UI assets: perspectives, screens or editors or even backend resources like repositories, projects, data objects, etc...
-Every _Resource_ has a dependency to a `ResourceType` that acts as a resource classifier.
+`Resource` is a generic interface for modelling resources, like, for instance, UI assets: perspectives, screens or editors or even backend resources like repositories, projects, data objects, etc. Every _Resource_ has a dependency to a `ResourceType` that acts as a resource classifier.

 For instance, in Uberfire there exist the `ActivityResourceType` interface which defines the following types: `PERSPECTIVE`, `SCREEN`, `EDITOR`, `SPLASH` & `POPUP`.

-There is also the `ResourceAction` interface which defines what actions can be aplied over a resource.
+There is also the `ResourceAction` interface which defines what actions can be applied over a resource.
 The `READ` action is common to all the resource types and it basically defines the ability to reach, access or view a resource.
 For instance, read a file, view an item in the UI, etc.

 The _AuthorizationManager_ provides specific methods for checking actions against the different resource types.
 For example: